swapilar/noir/docs/versioned_docs/version-v0.19.2/getting_started/00_nargo_installation.md

   guide.
 keywords: [Nargo, command line tool, Noir programs, installation guide, how to use Nargo]
 ---

-`nargo` is a command line tool for interacting with Noir programs (e.g. compiling, proving, verifying and more).
+Welcome to `nargo`!

-Alternatively, the interactions can also be performed in [NoirJS](../noir_js/noir_js.md).
+This command-line tool streamlines interaction with Noir programs, enabling tasks such as compilation, proving, verification, and more.
+You can also perform these actions alternatively using [NoirJS](https://noir-lang.org/noir_js/).

 ### UltraPlonk